Three weeks is an endless loop of time where your sanity drains away from you like liquid in low gravity.

 “Why don’t you write a book?”

 “It’s a memoir.”
-He scoffed, as if I’m not important enough to write a memoir.
+He scoffed, as if an unknown person’s memoir can’t matter.

 “You haven’t lived enough,” he said.
 I beg to differ.

 Of course, the memoir in question is a painstaking, on-again, off-again endeavor and I’m not in a rush.
 Still, pieces of it are starting to emerge in scattered places.